intothedeep/victor.github.io/_posts/2019-04-09-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "내 첫 번째 포스트"
+title:  "Welcome to Jekyll!"
 date:   2019-04-09 16:24:00 +0900
-categories: life test
+categories: jekyll update
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.